 Kale should be blanched for 2 1/2 minutes according to online guides.
 I usually do it for three minutes, though.
 Blanching is a simple process of briefly boiling/steaming the greens to stop enzyme action.
-Then the greens are transferred to a bowl filled with ice water to cool, then drained and put in a container for storage.
+The greens are then transferred to a bowl filled with ice water to cool, drained well and put into a container for storage.
+I use Hefty freezer storage bags, press out the air and lay flat to freeze.
 If you’re going to use it for smoothies you could freeze it into cubes using an ice cube tray and then transfer to baggies.

 There are many uses for kale, but this is the recipe I use most often.
 I start by dicing some bacon.
 How much depends on how much kale I’m cooking, but maybe a strip per quart-sized baggie.
 I dice it and put it in a pot over medium to start cooking.
 I dice an onion quickly by using my Vidalia Chop Wizard and add that.
 When it becomes translucent, I add a few cups of water and a teaspoon or so of chicken bouillion.
 (I use Better Than Bouillion) Then I add the kale.
 My secret ingredient is Nasturtium Vinegar that I make in the Spring.
 You can use apple cider vinegar in its place, though, maybe a tablespoon or two.
 I don’t measure it, it’s one “bloop.”
 Add salt and pepper to taste.
 Kale needs to cook approximately 30 minutes.